jacobleeharris/tmhc/ASSETS.md

 /estate | N/A | N/A | N/A | N/A | N/A | Empty folder (unfinished level?)

 # VPK format
+VPK files are actually VAG files which contain ADPCM audio data.
+PSound / [vgmstream](https://github.com/vgmstream/vgmstream) can be used to play back, extract, and modify data in these files.

 # BDD format